FarmBot-Docs/farmbot-developers/v15/docs/web-app/api-docs.md

 ---
 title: "Example API requests"
 slug: "api-docs"
-description: "Example HTTP requests"
 ---

-The document that follows is a list of example API requests.
+The document that follows is a list of **example API requests**.
 It serves as a guide for developers who wish to see the schema and existence of particular API endpoints quickly.

+{%
+include callout.html
+type="info"
-The application's test suite generates this document automatically.
+content="The application's test suite generates this document automatically."

-Many browsers offer a text search feature (usually via CTRL+F) that allows readers to search the document for relevant keywords.
+%}

 #  GET /